 Delivery method — The safest way for women with HIV to deliver a baby (ie, by vaginal or cesarean delivery), depends upon her HIV viral load during pregnancy.
 In general, a vaginal delivery is preferred for the safety of both mother and infant if the risk of transmission of HIV is low (when the HIV viral load is low).
 For women with high levels of virus in their blood or who are very concerned about infant exposure to infected blood or vaginal fluids, a cesarean section is recommended.

-Undetectable viral load — Pregnant women with HIV who have been taking HIV medications throughout pregnancy and have an undetectable HIV viral load at 34 to 36 weeks of pregnancy may choose to have a vaginal delivery.
+Viral load <1000 copies/mL — Pregnant women with HIV who have been taking HIV medications throughout pregnancy and have a HIV viral load <1000 copies/mL at 34 to 36 weeks of pregnancy may choose to have a vaginal delivery.
 In this situation, the risk of transmitting HIV to the infant during a vaginal delivery is very low, and it is not clear that a cesarean delivery will decrease this risk any further .
 You should discuss the risks and benefits of cesarean versus vaginal delivery with your obstetrical provider.
 (See "Patient information: C-section (cesarean delivery) (Beyond the Basics)".)

 Viral load ≥1000 copies/mL — Pregnant women with HIV who have taken HIV medications throughout pregnancy but have a viral load above 1000 copies/mL at 34 to 36 weeks of pregnancy are usually advised to have a cesarean delivery rather than a vaginal delivery .
 In this situation, the cesarean is usually scheduled at 38 weeks of pregnancy.